 - MICA Financial Aid Early Decision Online Application

-- November 1 Financial Aid Application deadline for early estimate of financial aid
+- November 1 Financial Aid Application deadline for early estimate of Financial Aid package

-- December 1 Early estimated financial aid notifications mailed
+- December 1 Early estimated Financial Aid package mailed